GSanShui/XPert/README.md

                       --saved_model_path saved_model/l1000_sdst_warm_split.pth
 ```

-If you need to output the `cls` embeddings or attention matrix for downstream analysis, we recommend using the `Infer` mode.
-Please set the `output_cls_embed` and `output_attention` parameters as needed.
-The resulting outputs will be stored in the `experiment` directory.
+If you need to extract `cls` embeddings or attention matrices for downstream analysis, we recommend running the model in `Infer` mode.
+Set the `output_cls_embed` and `output_attention` parameters accordingly.
+For step-by-step guidance on attention analysis, refer to the tutorials at `reproducing/fig3/fig3D_egfr_attn_molecule.ipynb` and `reproducing/fig6/Fig6G_differential_atttention_analysis.ipynb`.
+These notebooks provide reproducible examples of how to interpret attention outputs.

 ```
 python train_xpert.py --model XPert